Visiting the Issa Valley and UPP

 Typical day and data

 On short work days, teams conduct other work after returning for camp.
-For example, chimpanzee, redtail, baboon, leopard and lion feces are sluiced in a sieve in the river in order to identify and quantify all food items.
-Data collected in the field are entered at camp onto hardcopy data sheets or directly into excel spreadsheets on a computer.
+For example, chimpanzee, red-tailed, baboon, leopard and lion feces are sluiced in a sieve in the river in order to identify and quantify all food items.
+All data are via Open Data Kit, collected on Google tablets (donated by the Jane Goodall Institute, USA).

 For the primates, data are collected on numerous topics, including (but not restricted to): behaviour (diet, ranging, group size, etc.), demography, activity pattern, injury status.
 Additionally, data on plant phenology, large mammal sightings and human activity across the study area are also systematically recorded.

 Training & Independent Project (IP)

 Nobody will be asked to collect data until s/he is comfortable with all protocols.
 Thus, initial periods on site are usually spent accompanying field assistants, helping with data collection where possible, and especially improving Kiswahili.
 Throughout this process, volunteers will also be expected to help with Project records and administration, and assist with data entry and organization.
 Schedule and work can be decided mutually with the site manager.

 Visitors are encouraged to develop their own IP (in consultation with UPP administration), in addition to participating in overall Project data collection.
 Long-term data may be available for IPs and IPs may result in a publication and/or be the preliminaries for a Masters or PhD thesis.